What We Do

 Southern Border Fuels Project

-In 2019, the San Diego National Wildlife Refuge Complex began a multi-year effort to control invasive plants along tributaries of the Tijuana River within Tijuana Slough National Wildlife Refuge and along the Sweetwater River on the San Diego NWR.
-The project uses both mechanical and chemical methods to remove non-native species.
-Funding is provided through an agreement between the Department of the Interior, U.S. Fish and Wildlife Service, Department of Homeland Security, and U.S. Customs and Border Protection.
+Since 2019, the San Diego National Wildlife Refuge Complex has been working to remove invasive plants along streams that flow into the Tijuana River and Sweetwater River.
+These plants are harmful because they crowd out native species and increase fire risk.
+The project uses a mix of mechanical removal and safe chemical treatments to control these plants.
+Funding comes from a partnership between the U.S. Fish and Wildlife Service, Department of the Interior, Department of Homeland Security, and U.S. Customs and Border Protection.

 Mosquito Management